-Relevant types of receptor Significant harm Significant possibility of significant harm Any ecological system, or living organism forming part of such a system, within a location which is: • a site of special scientific interest (under section 28 of the Wildlife and Countryside Act 1981) • a national nature reserve (under s.35 of the 1981 Act) • a marine nature reserve (under s.36 of the 1981 Act) • an area of special protection for birds The following types of harm should be considered to be significant harm: • harm which results in an irreversible adverse change, or in some other substantial adverse change, in the functioning of the ecological system within any substantial part of that location; or • harm which significantly affects any species of special interest within that location and which endangers the long-term maintenance of the population Conditions would exist for considering that a significant possibility of significant harm exists to a relevant ecological receptor where the local authority considers that: • significant harm of that description is more likely than not to result from the contaminant linkage in question; or • there is a reasonable possibility of significant harm of that description being caused, and if that harm were to occur, it would result in such a degree of damage to features of special interest at the location in question that they would be beyond any practicable possibility of (under s.3 of the 1981 Act) a "European site" within the meaning of regulation 8 of the Conservation of Habitats and Species Regulations 2010 any habitat or site afforded policy protection under paragraph 6 of Planning Policy Statement (PPS 9) on nature conservation (i.e. candidate Special Areas of Conservation, potential Special Protection Areas and listed Ramsar sites); or any nature reserve established under 21 of the National Parks and Access to the Countryside Act 1949. of that species at that location.
-In the case of European sites, harm should also be considered to be significant harm if it endangers the favourable conservation status of natural habitats at such locations or species typically found there.
-In deciding what constitutes such harm, restoration.
-Any assessment made for these purposes should take into account relevant information for that type of contaminant linkage, particularly in relation to the ecotoxicological effects of the contaminant.
+Relevant types of receptor Significant harm Significant possibility of significant harm Any ecological system, or living organism forming part of such a system, within a location which is: The following types of harm should be considered to be significant harm: Conditions would exist for considering that a significant possibility of significant harm exists to a relevant ecological receptor where the local authority considers that: a site of special scientific interest (under section 28 of the Wildlife and Countryside Act 1981) a national nature reserve (under s.35 harm which results in an irreversible adverse change, or in some other substantial adverse change, in the functioning of the ecological system within any substantial part of that location; or significant harm of that description is more likely than not to result from the contaminant linkage in question; or there is a reasonable possibility of of the 1981 Act) • a marine nature reserve (under s.36 of the 1981 Act) • an area of special protection for birds harm which significantly affects any species of special interest within that location and which endangers the long-term maintenance of the population significant harm of that description being caused, and if that harm were to occur, it would result in such a degree of damage to features of special interest at the location in question that they would be beyond any practicable possibility of (under s.3 of the 1981 Act) a "European site" within the meaning of regulation 8 of the Conservation of of that species at that location.
+In the case of European sites, harm should also be considered to be restoration.
+Any assessment made for these purposes should take into account relevant Habitats and Species Regulations 2010 significant harm if it endangers the favourable conservation status of natural habitats at such locations or species information for that type of contaminant linkage, particularly in relation to the ecotoxicological effects of the contaminant. any habitat or site afforded policy protection under paragraph 6 of Planning Policy Statement (PPS 9) on nature conservation (i.e. candidate Special Areas of Conservation, potential Special Protection Areas and listed Ramsar sites); or In deciding what constitutes such harm, the local authority should have regard to the advice of Natural England and to the requirements of the Conservation of Habitats and Species Regulations 2010. any nature reserve established under section 21 of the National Parks and Access to the Countryside Act 1949.